graphprotocol/research/specs/graph-protocol-v1/mechanism-design/README.md

 This provides adequate time for off-chain micropayments to be settled on-chain.
 This settlement on-chain also provides a [market signal](#market-signals).
 So, `roundDuration` should be set sufficiently small to provide a good market signal, but sufficiently large to reduce the amount of on-chain transactions required to redeem inflation rewards on an on-going basis.

 ## Stake Delegation
 Participation in the protocol is a specialized activity.
-In the case of Curators, it entails accurately predicting the future value of datasets to the network, while in the case of indexing nodes, it requires operating infrastructure to index and serve data.
+In the case of Curators, it entails accurately predicting the future value of datasets to the network, while in the case of Indexing Nodes, it requires operating infrastructure to index and serve data.

-Token holders who do not feel equipped to perform one of these functions may *delegate* their tokens to an indexing node that is staked for a particular dataset.
-In this case, the delegator is the residual claimant for their stake, earning participation rewards according to the activities of the delegatee indexing node but also forfeiting their stake in the event that the delagatee indexing node is slashed.
+Token holders who do not feel equipped to perform one of these functions may *delegate* their tokens to an Indexing Node that is staked for a particular dataset.
+In this case, the delegator is the residual claimant for their stake, earning participation rewards according to the activities of the delegatee Indexing Node but also forfeiting their stake in the event that the delagatee Indexing Node is slashed.

 ## Footnotes
 - [1] https://multicoin.capital/2018/02/13/new-models-utility-tokens/